Shepherd’s Pie With Sausage

 - Sprinkle in the thyme and cracked black pepper.

-- When sausage is browned and the veggies are softened, sprinkle the flour over the contents of the pan.
+- When the sausage is browned and the veggies are softened, sprinkle the flour over the contents of the pan.

 - Mix the flour in so that it coats all the meat and veggies.